Suvajit2640/Text-to-Speech-Converter/README.md

 # Text-to-Speech-Converter
-this is first project which will convert texts into speeches
+This will convert texts into speeches